the-eco-foundation/eco-routes/contracts/README.md

 - `_sourceChainID` (uint256) the ID of the chain where the fulfilled intent originated
 - `_claimant` (address) the address that can claim the fulfilled intent's fee on the source chain

+### Methods

+<h4><ins>fulfill</ins></h4>
+<h5> Allows a solver to fulfill an intent on its destination chain.
+The solver also gets to predetermine the address on the destination chain that will receive the reward on the intent's fulfillment and subsequent proof</h5>

+Attributes:
+- `_sourceChainID` (uint256) the ID of the chain where the fulfilled intent originated
+- `_targets` (address[]) the address on the destination chain at which the instruction sets need to be executed
+- `_data` (bytes[]) the instructions to be executed on \_targets
+- `_expiryTime` (uint256) the timestamp at which the intent expires
+- `_nonce` (bytes32) the nonce of the calldata.
+Composed of the hash on the source chain of the global nonce and chainID
+- `_claimant` (address) the address that can claim the fulfilled intent's fee on the source chain
+- `_expectedHash` (bytes32) the hash of the intent.
+Used to verify that the correct data is being input

+<ins>Security:</ins> This method can be called by anyone, but cannot be called again for the same intent, thus preventing a double fulfillment.
+This method executes arbitrary calls written by the intent creator on behalf of the Inbox contract - it is important that the caller be aware of what they are executing.
+The Inbox will be the msg.sender for these calls. _sourceChainID, the destination's chainID, the inbox address, _targets, _data, _expiryTime, and _nonce are hashed together to form the intent's hash on the IntentSource - any incorrect inputs will result in a hash that differs from the original, and will prevent the intent's reward from being withdrawn (as this means the intent fulfilled differed from the one created).
+The _expectedHash input exists only to help prevent this before fulfillment.

 ### Intent Proving